 The pets that are permissible in your home are those which are domesticated and are traditionally kept in the home.
 These pets are identified as dogs*, cats, birds, gerbils, hamster, guinea pigs, turtles, and fish.
-Two walking pets are allowed (two dogs or two cats or one cat and one dog) and a $250 pet deposit applies.
+Two walking pets are allowed (two dogs or two cats or one cat and one dog).

 *Certain breeds of dogs are not permitted including: Pitt Bulls (American Staffordshire Bull Terrier, or English Staffordshire Bull Terrier), Rottweilers, Chow Chows, Doberman Pinschers, and Wolf hybrids, to include any mixed restricted breed

 Weekly Trash Pick-Up is provided.
 Trash collection is every Thursday of every week.Please keep containers tightly closed and locked at all times.
 Please check Facebook or with your Neighborhood Office for holiday trash collection schedules.
-Should you need pick up of a holiday tree, please call (901) 872-8742to schedule.
+Should you need pick up of a holiday tree, please call (901) 872-8724 to schedule.

-It is very important that dumpsters are kept closed and secured at all times and that food is not left outside, including pet food.
+It is very important that trash carts and dumpsters are kept closed and secured at all times and that food is not left outside, including pet food.
 Our pristine location means that wildlife is abundant.
 Please do not feed, approach or photograph wildlife.

 Yard Waste, such as dead plants, grass, leaves, small branches, clippings, and limbs are to be placed in yard waste or paper bags only.
 Properly bagged yard waste is picked up curbside each Wednesday.